knownabouts/knownabouts.github.io/README.md

 ##Having the Jack Duckworths

-Incongrous expression related to having spiritual experiences through citing the most normal of people you could imagine in the form of a Coronation St. character of many years.
+Incongruous expression related to having spiritual experiences through citing the most normal of people you could imagine in the form of a Coronation St. character of many years.

 ##Health's brother